tinazzzz/cyberboss/README.md

 The boss has four selectable skills — **Charge**, **Projectile Burst**, **AoE Slam**, and **Teleport Strike** — plus a reactive **Shield Phase** that fires when you attack, weighted by how often you use ranged moves and how aggressively you pressure it.

-Early in the fight the boss picks skills at random.
-As it accumulates data on your style, the trained RL policy takes over and begins exploiting your patterns.

----

-## Adaptive Boss — How It Works

-A 9-float behavior stat vector is computed live from your actions:

-- **Dodge direction bias** — do you always dash the same way?
-- **Skill usage frequencies** — how often each of your five skills fires per minute
-- **Aggression score** — blended from time spent in close range and normal attack rate
-- **Average engagement range** — how far you keep from the boss on average
-- **Positional bias** — do you hug the arena center or hug the walls?

-This vector is the observation input for a PPO policy trained with Unity ML-Agents.
-The policy maps it to one of four boss skills, selecting whichever is most likely to counter your current playstyle.
-At runtime the ONNX model is loaded via Unity Sentis and runs inference locally — no server required, fully WebGL compatible.

 ---